-The mission of the McQuaid Jesuit Academic Center is to facilitate improved learning skills and enhanced academic performance in McQuaid Jesuit students through professional assessment, collaborative planning, and quality support services.
+The mission of the Academic Center is to facilitate improved learning skills and enhanced academic performance in students through professional assessment, collaborative planning, and quality support services.

 The McQuaid Jesuit Academic Center is a “tutoring-based” effort that serves students of varying academic need.
-Working closely with members of the faculty and Guidance Department, the staff of the Academic Center assesses student need, develops plans to address those needs, and facilitates resources to achieve prescribed goals.
-Students are referred to the Academic Center in a variety of different ways:
+Working closely with members of the faculty and Counseling Department, the Academic Center staff assesses a student’s needs, develops plans to address those needs, and facilitates resources to achieve prescribed goals.

 Members of the Academic Center staff and the McQuaid Jesuit faculty are available in the Academic Center on a daily basis to help students develop study skills or grasp academic concepts.
-Skills include organizational, study, and self-advocacy skills.
-Teachers and guidance counselors work closely with the Academic Center staff to coordinate drop-in tutoring or skills development sessions.
 This option is open to all students and does not incur additional costs to parents.